(POSTCARD DEPARTMENT OF JUDNICK.COM)

 "SCENE IN SAVIN ROCK, CONN." showing restaurant, Ferris wheel, and coaster in distance, lightly toned back, unused postcard. $7.50

-"Scenic Railway at Euclid Beach Park, / Cleveland, Ohio" showing the second wood roller coaster built by LaMarcus A. Thompson, published by Braun Post Card Company in Cleveland, mailed there, long but faint internal crease from the left front edge, multiple creases at the bottom left front corner, other noticeable corner & edge wear.
+"Scenic Railway at Euclid Beach Park, / Cleveland, Ohio" showing the second wood roller coaster built by LaMarcus A. Thompson, published by Braun Post Card Company in Cleveland, long but faint internal crease from the left front edge, multiple creases at the bottom left front corner, other noticeable corner & edge wear.
 Sold but front side still available for scholarly study & research as an enlarged (about 771% of original print area) & enhanced 200-dpi scan in .jpg format. $2.00 ao(c)

 "Shooting the Chutes and Balloon Ascension - Crescent Park" post card mailed from Sterling Connecticut in 1906, album marks on front, brownish paper, tiny ding in one edge.
 Located in Riverside Rhode Island, it was closed in 1979 & all but one structure was razed to make room for housing. $12.00 abr